South Korea - Education

-South Korea spent US$283 million or 11% of its total official development assistance (ODA) on education in 2019, according to the Organisation for Economic Cooperation and Development (OECD) Development Assistance Committee (DAC).
-This is a 20% increase over 2018, making it the ninth-largest DAC donor to education in absolute terms and tenth largest in relative terms of ODA as a share of gross national income (GNI).
+South Korea spent US$210 million, or 11%, of its total official development assistance (ODA) on education in 2020, according to the Organisation for Economic Cooperation and Development (OECD) Development Assistance Committee (DAC).
+This represents a 23% decrease from 2019 (US$271 million), making it the 11th-largest DAC donor to education in absolute terms and 13th largest in relative terms in 2020, in measuring ODA as a share of gross national income (GNI).
 South Korea considers education a key sector through which it can support partner countries in achieving the Sustainable Development Goals (SDGs).

-In 2019, South Korea channeled US$250 million or 88% of its ODA to education bilaterally, above the DAC average of 70%.
-This includes US$32 million or 11% of education ODA channeled as earmarked funding to multilateral organizations.
-According to the ‘2019 Annual Implementation Plan’, education was the fourth-largest sector receiving KRW255.5 billion (US$219 million) in 2019.
+In 2020, South Korea channeled US$193 million, or 92%, of its ODA to education bilaterally, above the DAC average of 70%.
+This includes US$27 million, or 13%, of education ODA channeled as earmarked funding to multilateral organizations, which is counted as bilateral funding.
+According to the ‘2019 Annual Implementation Plan,’ education was the fourth-largest sector receiving KRW255.5 billion (US$219 million) in 2019.
 This increased to KRW284.7 billion (US$244 million) in 2021 making education the third-largest sector.
 Education ODA as a share of total bilateral ODA remained stable at 10% in this period.

 MOFA’s Development Cooperation Bureau guides international education policy